Job title: Patient Care Associate – CNA, Certified Nurse Assistant

 Company: Boulder Community Hospital

-Job description: Part Time, days.
-12 hours a week.
+Job description: Full Time, Nights, 36 hours a week.

 Boulder Community Health is a Certified Level II Trauma Center.
 In 2022, we celebrated the 100th anniversary of the founding of our organization.
 We are honored to hold the awards of 2021 U.S. News & World ‘Best Hospitals for Maternity Care’, 2019 Best Medical Facility from Boulder Weekly, and Best Local Employer from Daily Camera.
 Come be part of an independent, community-focused health system; feel good knowing that your work will make a difference in people’s lives and positively contribute to the community.